rcepeda456/weather-app/README.md

 # weather-app
 weather app that provides information depending the location the userInput

-in the mists of fixing the API call. (having trouble fetching the data)
+download folder

+cd into the folder
+npm install
+after installing the packages
+install this-(npm install bootstrap@3.3.7) into the folder npm run